collinsbartholomew/transparent_neovim/README.md

 Transform your development workflow with a carefully crafted Neovim configuration that combines cutting-edge features with minimal startup overhead.
 Built for professionals who demand both power and speed.

+> 📢 **LATEST UPDATE** (November 17, 2025): Configuration has been comprehensively optimized and professionally improved!
+All performance issues fixed, deprecated APIs updated, and all features verified working.
+See [FINAL_REPORT.md](./FINAL_REPORT.md) for details.

 ---

 ## ✨ Key Highlights